 Development and redevelopment increase the amount of imperviousness in our surrounding environment.
 This increased imperviousness translates into loss of natural areas, more sources for pollution in runoff, rapid water flows, and heightened flooding risks.
-To help mitigate these impacts, more than 60 North Texas governments are cooperating to proactively create sound stormwater management guidance for the region through the iSWM Program.
+To help mitigate these impacts, more than 60 North Texas governments are cooperating to proactively create sound stormwater management guidance for the region through the Green Streets Program.
 It will help to implement low impact development concepts throughout the region.
+The City of Dallas will be incorporating Integrated Stormwater Management practices in the Paving and Drainage Design Manuals.